dislux-hapfyl/pynksh/README.md

 ## TODO

-its incomplete...TODO add all tkinter widgets, rename all variables so its clearly expressed.
-Sky is the limit.
+add all tkinter widgets, rename all variables so its clearly expressed, etc.. & the Sky is the limit.

 ## Ideas